 I've spent a total of 240 hours on the project, or about 6 working weeks.
 That's quite a lot, and quite a bit more than you typically hear quoted for Django apps, but the project is probably fairly large compared to most of the ones you hear about:

 It contains 22 database models, about 60 view functions (which vary massively in size – a handful are straight generic views, some of the message board ones are moderately complex), 15 Atom feeds and a total of 56 template files.
 It also has 14 custom template tags and various other bits and pieces as you would expect in a project of that size.

 Also, the figure given above totals all my activities, including:

-- all the setup and deployment issues (setup was easy, but final deployment was harder because of another project I wrote that used the same database, and some of the same tables, but was deployed earlier, so I had to do a bit of a database merge).
+all the setup and deployment issues (setup was easy, but final deployment was harder because of a component I wrote that used the same database, and some of the same tables, but was deployed earlier, so I had to do a bit of a database merge).

 In terms of code there are about 2000 lines of template code, 6000 lines of Python, and 900 lines of migration scripts (done in Python).
 I know LOC aren't that accurate a measure of program size, but hopefully that's of some help.

 Given those figures, it looks like I was reasonably productive – averaging over the complete time that comes to about 37 LOC/hour, which is reasonable.
 I also have been careful to avoid cut-and-paste, which can be an easy way to get stuff done, (and add LOC), but also an easy way to leave an unmaintainable mess behind!
 The great design of Django, including things like template inheritance, and the power of the Python language makes it possible to really keep duplication to a minimum.

 Some of the things that added to the development time were: